threemmm/usa_visa_rescheduler/README.md

 ## Initial Setup
 - Create a `config.ini` file with all the details required
 - Install the required python packages: `pip3 install -r requirements.txt`
+- `FACILITY_ID` is the id on the usvisa-info website assigned to a city where you want to have an interview.
+For example, 94 represents Toronto (you can find the facility id on the website HTML elements)
 - Default setup `visa.py`: It checks Toronto, you can change `FACILITY_ID` to the city you want
-- (you can find the facility id on the website HTML elements)
 - Default setup `multi_cities_visa.py`: checks _Toronto, Montreal_ and _Vancouver_

 ## Executing the script
+### Targeting one city
 - Simply run `python visa.py`
 - That's it!